Biology Student Ambassadors

 What are your career goals?

-Since a young age, I have wanted to pursue medicine but it was not until recent years before I decided on emergency medicine.
+Since a young age, I have wanted to pursue medicine but it was not until recent years that I decided on emergency medicine.
 Not only am I attracted to the fast-paced environment, but the variety of cases that may enter the emergency department.
 Ultimately, I aspire to become an emergency room physician.

 Is there a professor who has been particularly helpful to you?